 Quarterly Real Estate Update

 Quarterly Median Existing Home Prices are the most reliable indicator of housing market price trends.
+Monthly numbers are too small and erratic.
 I use only existing homes in my chart, as the ebb & flow of new construction can skew the numbers.

-I have more charts!
-See My Market Monitor for more information on Boise Metro housing markets and trends, updated monthly.
+I have many more charts in my Market Monitor for more information on Boise Metro housing markets and trends, updated monthly.

 I am always happy to answer real estate questions; recommend a good lender, provide a free CMA or neighborhood history, an investment analysis, should-I-refi-or-remodel questions, first-timer education, etc.